kommitment/engineering-excellency/README.md

 Repository: [https://github.com/kommitment/engineering-excellency](https://github.com/kommitment/engineering-excellency)<br>
 Website: [https://kommitment.github.io/engineering-excellency/](https://kommitment.github.io/engineering-excellency/)

-some mote test info 1
+some more test info 1

 ## About the genesis of this document
 This started in August 2022, when Tchibo asked me (Hannes) to help them with reviewing their junior, professional, and senior software development career levels.
 I then felt a little reluctance to do that again, but then I did not find my notes from similar work in previous companies, and so I started by writing the “Why” chapter.